Pluckemin Continental Artillery Cantonment Site: Overview

 The Pluckemin Cantonment was the artillery portion of the second Middlebrook encampment (1778–79), the seasonal encampment of the Continental Army during the American War for Independence near Middlebrook in Somerset County, New Jersey.
 The site includes part of the ridge of the First Watchung Mountain.
 Its position provided a natural fortress not only protecting the Continental Army, but also overlooking the plains towards New Brunswick where the British forces were stationed in 1777.
 The strategic strength of the position contributed ultimately to the success of the Continental Army.

 A "cantonment" is "a group of buildings constructed primarily for the purpose of housing troops"; the term camp or "encampment" refers to troops quartered in their regimental or brigade lines.
 While some have used the term encampment, the national register recognizes the site as a cantonment.

 The Jacobus Vanderveer house, just to the north and west of the cantonment site served as headquarters for General Henry Knox during the winter of 1778–79, when the Continental Army artillery was located in the village of Pluckemin during the Revolutionary War's Second Middlebrook Encampment.
 The house is the only known building still standing that was associated with the Pluckemin Artillery Cantonment.
 It is noted that Knox arrived at Pluckemin on December 7, 1778, and departed June 3, 1779, moving towards Pompton with the Continental Army that arrived from Middlebrook.

 The area was most likely owned on a southern portion of land owned by Jacobus Vanderveer, although Jacob Eoff, a Holland native, was one of the first to settle in the area.
 Eoff purchased 500 acre of land around 1743 known then as Bedminstertown or the Pluckemin Crossroads.
 The next major land owner and resident was Jacobus Vanderveer who on May 10, 1743 purchased 439 acre just to the north of Eoff's property.
 Early deeds and wills recognize the cantonment area as belonging to the Vanderveers.
 The land was later purchased at auction on April 1, 1875 by Tunis Van Arsdale, then to Kate Wickoff (1891), Elizabeth Schley 1902, Hills Development Company, and lastly Bedminster Township.

-The Pluckemin Academy
+Pluckemin Academy

 General Knox enlisted Christopher Colles as preceptor of the academy.

 As noted in the Regimental Orderly Book 3 on February 23, 1779, "General Knox states "The Academy is to be opened on Monday next when Mr. Colles the preceptor will attend every day in the wee Sundy excepted for the purpose of teaching the Mathematicks & cc. ...
 As the Officers of the Corps will be those means have an opportunity of acquiring a more particular and expansive knowledge of the profession and making themselves better qualified to discharge the duties of their respective stations - The General expect that they will apply themselves in good earnest to the study of this so essential & necessary Branch of Science - The duty they owe themselves - a regard for their own reputation and the just expectations of their Country: The General hopes will induce every Officer to pay the closest & most diligent attention."